kc-z-e-n/PopcornTogether/README.md

 <ins>Register page</ins>
 ![register page](Images/register_page.png)

 Users will register for an account on this registration page, or access the login page if they already have an account.
-The user information will be stored on MongoDb
+The user information will be stored on MongoDb.

 <ins>MongoDB</ins>